 Whether it’s real-time tracking for your vehicles or an intelligent inventory management system, numbers such as your first-time fix rate, fuel costs, technician performance, etc. are valuable insights into your business – both for yourself and for prospective customers.

-Even experienced operations managers can make mistakes, especially when it comes to service contracts.
+Even experienced operations managers make mistakes, especially when it comes to service contracts.
 As the industry evolves, customer demands change and expectations increase.

 Below, we’ve highlighted some of the most common mistakes: